LorisSigrist/t18s/docs/80-Precompilation.md

 # Precompilation

 Translations are written using the ICU MessageFormat syntax.
-This would usually require a runtime library to parse the strings and replace the placeholders with the values.
+This would usually require a runtime library to parse the strings and replace the placeholders with the formatted values.
 This makes the bundle quite a bit larger.

-`t18s` compiles each message into a function at build time.
+`t18s` instead compiles each message into a function at build time.
 This means that no runtime library is needed.

+For example, this message:

 ```js
 "{fullName} was born on {birthday, date, long}"; //en